-One of very few problems I had with this book is that the depiction of 20th century racism seemed slightly gauche in the absence of any other devices used to reflect the time period of the book, apart from lists of historical events at the beginning of the early chapters.
-Harrow’s dialogue feels anachronistic in comparison to books like Jonathan Strange and Mr Norrell or The Memoirs of Lady Trent series, which have a more authentic rather than modern vibe.
-Having said that, I know that Harrow is a historian in African American history and has the knowledge to support writing accurately about these topics, and it makes sense to write what you know (edit upon publishing post: I wrote this last month before Black Lives Matter was frequently talked about on book blogs and Twitter.
-I’m in the process of educating myself, and I understand that white authors can still write validly about racism, and that its better that Harrow chose to be historically accurate about racism if not other aspects of the novel, perhaps even doing so to bring these themes into the spotlight).
+One of the very few problems I had with this book is the uncomfortable depiction of 20th-century racism in the absence of any other device used to reflect the period of the book.
+Harrow’s dialogue feels anachronistic in comparison to books like Jonathan Strange and Mr Norrell or The Memoirs of Lady Trent series, which have a more authentic rather than a modern vibe.
+Although, I know that Harrow is a historian in African American history and has the knowledge to support writing accurately about these topics, and it makes sense to write what you know (edit upon publishing post: I wrote this last month before Black Lives Matter was frequently talked about on book blogs and Twitter.
+I’m in the process of educating myself, and I understand that white authors can still write validly about racism.
+It is better that Harrow chose to be historically accurate about racism if not other aspects of the novel, perhaps even doing so to bring these themes into the spotlight).

-Overall, like many other readers I adored the Ten Thousand Doors of January.
-It’s such a fantastic and emotional journey, and includes one of the most realistic, moving and gender-stereotype-free romances I can recall reading in fiction.
+Overall, like many other readers, I adored the Ten Thousand Doors of January.
+It’s a fantastic and emotional journey that includes one of the most realistic, moving and gender-stereotype-free romances I can recall reading in fiction.

 See that capital ‘O’?
 Like the yawning mouth of a portal to another world, summoning you to an adventure?
 I suggest you step through it.